The Forschungskolleg Humanwissenschaften: Events

 About the lecture series

 Marius Meinhof received his PhD degree in 2017 at Bielefeld University.
-From 2013 to 2016 he held a doctoral research Position at Bielefeld Graduate School in History and Sociology.
+From 2013 to 2016, he held a doctoral research Position at Bielefeld Graduate School in History and Sociology.
 In 2016, he joined the faculty of sociology at Bielefeld University as a research associate.
 He is currently the project leader in the DFG-funded project »Zivilisierte Familien.
 Diskurse der ›kindlichen Treue‹ in China im Zeitalter des ›chinesischen Traums‹«.
-His fields of research are China, Post-colonialism in China and Consumption, placing an accent on Governmentality in consumption.
+His fields of research are China, Post-colonialism in China and Consumption, with a particular focus on governmentality in consumption.

 In recent years, literary and cultural works that evoke the cultural memories of classical Chinese traditions are gaining popularity in the global Sinitic-languages space and cyberspace.
 From literary to visual culture, from pop music to fashion, from state policies to daily rituals, these classicist articulations present Chineseness as complicated, multifaceted, multilingual, and cross-cultural.
 They raise important questions on the relevance of Chinese traditions today to China, to global Chinese communities, and to a future of »world literature«—as Goethe envisioned it nearly two centuries ago.
 In this multiannual lecture series, prominent scholars, writers, and artists will present fascinating case studies from their research or draw upon their aesthetic practices to elaborate on their understanding on these important questions.
 Such investigations demonstrate the abundant aesthetic and intellectual resources that the vast repertoire of Chinese cultural memories may provide to engage in a dialogue on the present and future of a global culture.